A Gaussian Process View on Observation Noise and Initialization in Wide Neural Networks: Neural Network Initialization as NTK-GPs with Arbitrary Prior Mean

 \section{Neural Network Initialization as NTK-GPs with Arbitrary Prior Mean}

+This section addresses limitation (ii), arbitrary prior means, by introducing a shifted network construction that enables deterministic NTK-GP posterior means with user-specified priors.
 While standard initialization schemes for neural networks typically involve randomly setting weights and biases to break symmetry, they generally lack a principled way to align the network's prior outputs with specific inductive biases or desired properties.
 In contrast, Gaussian processes offer a well-defined framework for specifying prior distributions over functions through the prior mean and covariance.
 Arbitrary initialization is especially valuable in reinforcement learning, where optimistic priors aid exploration \citep{strehl2006pac}, and in domains with strong prior knowledge, where encoding a meaningful prior mean can improve performance.

 One way to use the results presented in the previous section to obtain the posterior of the NTK-GP with zero prior mean is to train several ensembles and average the outputs using the law of large numbers, akin to the approach by \citet{he2020bayesian}.
 However, if we are only interested in computing the posterior mean and not the covariance, there is a better way, which only requires the use of one network.
 Section \ref{sec-shift} explores how neural networks, under the NTK-GP framework, can be initialized to reflect arbitrary prior means, enhancing their flexibility to align with specific tasks.
 Appendix \ref{app:no-prior-mean} shows why simply setting the last layer’s weights to zero does not yield the desired prior.